 In addition, with respect to each director, the company must keep a record of addresses for service, and, in the case of a company that is required to have an audit committee, any professional qualifications and experience of the director.
-If a company receives a request (made in the prescribed manner) for access, it must within 14 business days comply with the request.
-The Amendment Bill proposes reducing the time period that a company has to comply with such a request from 14 business days to 10 business days.
-It is an offence for a company to fail to accommodate or impede any reasonable request for access, or to unreasonably refuse access to any record that a person has a right to inspect or copy in terms of this Section, or Section 31 (which refers to a right to access to financial statements or related information by a person who holds or has a beneficial interest in any securities issued by the company), or to otherwise impede, interfere with, or attempt to frustrate, the reasonable exercise by any person of the rights set out in this Section or Section 31
+If a company receives a request (made in the prescribed manner) for access, it must within 10 business days comply with the request (previously 14 business days).
+It is an offence for a company to fail to accommodate or impede any reasonable request for access, or to unreasonably refuse access to any record that a person has a right to inspect or copy in terms of this Section, or Section 31 (which refers to a right to access to financial statements or related information by a person who holds or has a beneficial interest in any securities issued by the company), or to otherwise impede, interfere with, or attempt to frustrate, the reasonable exercise by any person of the rights set out in this Section or Section 31.